Home » Recipe Index » Recipe

 Make Paul Hollywood’s Cottage Loaf Recipe

 Paul Hollywood’s Cottage Loaf recipe goes hand in hand with my Great British Baking Show Bake-Along.
-If you LOVE to bake and try new recipes join the group!
+But ANYONE who loves a good old fashioned loaf of bread is going to enjoy it!
+If you LOVE to bake and try new recipes, make this bread recipe!

 My bakers were given a very sparse cottage loaf recipe on our Bake-Along group.
 It had measurements only and very few directions to follow.
-Kind of like a real technical challenge on the GBBO.
+It’s kind of like a real technical challenge on the GBBO.

 Of course, I wasn’t THAT cruel.
 I linked them to the REAL recipe.
 And I also gave them a link to this version of a cottage loaf recipe as well.

-This post is for anyone looking to bake Paul Hollywood’s Cottage Loaf with American Measurements, no scale needed.
+This post is for anyone looking to bake Paul Hollywood’s Cottage Loaf with American Measurements, no scale is needed.
 And it’s also for anyone participating in my Great British Baking Show Bake-Along.
+You could be both if you join our baking group!

 Why Paul Hollywood’s Cottage Loaf with American Measurements?